-Since then I spent the years helping companies articulate and strengthen their identity / brand / image / reputation (pick your favorite term).
-Throughout these years, words like “integrity” and “ethics” came up again and again as part of companies’ definition of their core identities, values or what they aspire to stand for.
-But what I also witnessed were more and more examples of companies talking about integrity while demonstrating the opposite – from the Enron accounting fraud (a company that actually had the word “integrity” as one of its four core values) to the much talked-about Dieselgate.
+Since then I spent years helping companies articulate and strengthen their identity/brand/image/reputation (pick your favorite term).
+Throughout these years, words like “integrity” and “ethics” came up again and again as part of companies’ definition of their core identities, values, or what they aspire to stand for.
+But what I also witnessed were more and more examples of companies talking about integrity while demonstrating the opposite – from the Enron accounting fraud (a company that actually had the word “integrity” as one of its four core values) to the much-talked-about Dieselgate.
 I started wondering if “business” and “integrity” were in fact mutually exclusive terms.

 “The world runs on individuals pursuing their self interests”